dfosco/codekit-kickoff/README.md

 codekit-unbottle
 ===============

-A scaffolding for use with [CodeKit](http://incident57.com/codekit/).
-Heavily based on Michael Lesher's [Codekit Kickoff](http://kickoff.thehivemedia.com/).
+A scaffolding for use with [CodeKit](http://incident57.com/codekit/), heavily based on Michael Lesher's [Codekit Kickoff](https://github.com/thehive/codekit-kickoff).

-Unbottle adds to Kickoff the Bitters scaffolding library, to be used alongside Bourbon and Neat, as well as HTML files with Liquid markup.
+Unbottle includes the Bitters scaffolding library from [Thoughtbot](http://bitters.bourbon.io/), to be used alongside Bourbon and Neat (natively included with CodeKit).

 ## Documentation

 Still in the works.
-For now, you can browse the documentation for the project that this one was based off, [CodeKit Kickoff](http://kickoff.thehivemedia.com).
+For now, you can browse the documentation for the project that this one was based on, [CodeKit Kickoff](https://github.com/thehive/codekit-kickoff).
+Project usage is similar, but file tree is different.

 ## Acknowledgement

 This project is meant to be used as a boilerplate for websites using CodeKit.
-It includes jQuery, Font-Awesome, Bitters (as well as @import's for Bourbon and Neat).
+It includes jQuery, Font-Awesome and Bitters (as well as @import's for Bourbon and Neat).

 To that end, each of these frameworks and libraries have their own Licensing Restrictions.
 It is your responsibility to be aware of them.

+This project is based on Michael Lesher's [Codekit Kickoff](https://github.com/thehive/codekit-kickoff).

 ## Contact

 - [www.danielfos.co](http://www.danielfos.co)

-## Project Licensing (CodeKit Unbottle)
+## Project Licensing (CodeKit Unbottle ONLY)

 **The MIT License (MIT)**
 Copyright (c) 2015 Daniel Fosco